-LEADER CONTRIBUTORS AIM Navarra Vidzeme, Vaasa, Eurocities, CEMR Concept Paper (Better Knowledge)
+LEADER CONTRIBUTORS AIM Navarra Vidzeme, EUROCITIES, CEMR Concept Paper (Better Knowledge)

-In the EU, buildings are responsible for 40% of total energy consumption and 36% of CO2 emissions.
+In the European Union (EU-27), almost 50 % of the final energy consumption is used for heating and cooling; of which 80% is used in buildings.
+Buildings are responsible for 36 % of CO2 emissions (EPDB Directive 2018/844).
 More specifically, households are responsible for around 68% of the energy use in European buildings.
-Approximately 70% of the energy consumption in homes is used for heating water and spaces.
+Approximately 70% of the energy consumption in homes is used for heating water and spaces (BPIE, 2011).
 The fact is that most houses require retrofitting to increase their energy efficiency.
-Additionally, it is estimated that 11% of Europe's population suffer from energy (fuel) poverty.
-This a consequence of a combination of poor building quality, especially thermal efficiency, and the low incomes of their inhabitants.
+Additionally, it is estimated that 7.8% of Europe's population suffer from the inability to keep their homes adequately warm (Eurostat EU-SILC survey, 2017).
+This is a consequence of a combination of poor building quality, especially thermal efficiency, and the low incomes of their inhabitants.

 The energy efficiency challenge is immensely significant.
-There are around 250 million homes in the EU which will need to be retrofitted to achieve the energy transition before 2050.
-This translates to an extraordinarily high rate of retrofits which need to be carried out each and every day.
-The retrofitting needs of these buildings include improving the insulation of the building envelop, renovating their heating and cooling installations and installing smart meters, and controls and management systems consistent with energy transition objectives.
+There are around 250 million homes in the EU which will need to be retrofitted to achieve the energy transition before 2050 and meet the Paris Agreement objectives (this huge challenge was the main topic of the last Retrofit Europe conference, celebrated in Eindhoven "SBE19 NL" and its closing panel 'How to get 250 million homes adopt retrofits?').
+This translates to an extraordinarily high rate of retrofits which need to be carried out each and every day (experts estimate almost 23,000 homes a day until 2050, implying a future annual home renovation rate of 3.4 per cent per year - more than double the current European average).
+The retrofitting needs of these buildings include improving the insulation of the building envelope, renovating their heating and cooling installations and installing smart meters, and controls and management systems consistent with energy transition objectives.
 These can be undertaken in conjunction with addressing other structural issues and social objectives, such as the universal accessibility of energy.

 This big challenge highlights the need to deliver large-scale retrofitting in cities, which are ideally to be accompanied by potential funding mechanisms.
-The creation and operation of 'Deployment Desks', which would function mainly as projects development units as well as providers of advice (for the municipalities and the property owners), offers a potential solution to this challenge.
+The creation and operation of 'Deployment Desks', which would function mainly as project development units, as well as providers of advice (for the municipalities and the property owners), offers a potential solution to this challenge.
+Deployment Desks could be considered as one-stop-shops, impulse and managed by administrations or public bodies, even when they could develop regeneration projects in collaboration with private companies such as banks, investment funds, ESCOs, building companies, consultancies, etc.